-Our success also depends upon the principal members of our executive, medical and development teams.
+Our success depends upon the principal members of our executive, medical and development teams, the loss of whose services may adversely impact the achievement of our research, development or commercialization objectives.
 We have entered into a severance and change in control agreement with our executive officers and department vice president level employees, but they may terminate their employment with us at any time.
-The loss of the services of any of these persons might impede the achievement of our development and commercialization objectives.
+We also do not have any key-man life insurance on any of our executive officers or employees.